Buffalo Tail Consulting, LLC

 Where Tribal Vision Meets Federal Expertise

-Tribal governance and strategic planning
+Governance and strategic planning

-Federal funding navigation and compliance (638, 477, 105(l), USDA programs)
+Federal funding navigation and compliance

-Program development and evaluation
+Program development, implementation, and evaluation

 Self-governance and policy advocacy